arunsadhasivam/AdobeAEMCQ/AEMProjectSample/steps in creatingBundle.md

 To make it part of the webapi root project.

-in eclipse create new Maven Module > module project >
+in eclipse create new Maven Module >

+Enter below detailss

+select check box to skip archetypes.

 Module name : webapi.dependencies